marcotinari/CustomDeserializer/README.md

 # Set up guide - Intruder integration
+1. enable the Intruder integration in the Deserializer tab
-1. send the Request to the Intruder tab
+2. send the Request to the Intruder tab
-2. replace the encoded parameter value with the decoded value
+3. replace the encoded parameter value with the decoded value
-3. define the Intruder insertion points with placeholder
+4. define the Intruder insertion points with placeholder

   * Example - ASCII2HEX encoded parameter:
     * encoded value:					``variable2=757365723d41646d696e7c70617373776f72643d736563726574``